ceribe/poke-versus/README.md

 This implementation is extremely unsecure.
 There is no server side validation done so for the whole system to work both players will have to play fair.

-This is by no means a finished game as there is no animations, sounds and even some of the core features like swapping to a different pokemon are missing.
+This is by no means a finished game as there is no animations, sounds and it is even missing some of the core features like swapping to a different pokemon.

 I do not own any of the assets used.